 Chapter 20: International fishery management arrangements

 Several fish stocks of commercial importance to Australia have ranges extending outside the Australian Fishing Zone (AFZ) into the high seas and the Exclusive Economic Zones of other countries.
 These stocks are important for Australia in providing economic benefits for the Australian fishing industry.
 They require regional cooperative action for effective management.
 Management responsibility is shared by multiple governments through international instruments (conventions and agreements), which are often implemented through a regional fisheries management organisation (RFMO) or other international body (Figure 20.1).
-As a party to these international instruments, Australia implements measures agreed by the relevant body in managing its domestic fishery; in a number of cases, Australia’s domestic standards exceed those agreed internationally.
-Australia’s continued engagement in international fisheries processes is critical to supporting access for the Australian fishing industry, and promoting responsible management to ensure sustainability of the fisheries and the ecosystems that support them.
+As a party to these international instruments, Australia implements measures agreed by the relevant body in managing its domestic fishery; in several cases, Australia's domestic standards exceed those agreed internationally.
+Australia's continued engagement in international fisheries processes is critical to supporting access for the Australian fishing industry, and promoting responsible management to ensure sustainability of the fisheries and the ecosystems that support them.

 This chapter introduces the international fisheries arrangements to which Australia is a party.
 Status reports for the domestic fisheries that target stocks that are managed under international instruments are provided in Chapters 21–28.
 Although the fisheries of Torres Strait are also managed under an international agreement, they differ substantially from the fisheries described here and are therefore addressed separately in Chapters 15–19.